 Thrombocytopenia

 Thrombocytopenia or decreased platelet counts were reported in 24.9% of patients in MBC clinical studies with trastuzumab emtansine and was the most common adverse reaction leading to treatment discontinuation (2.6%).
-Thrombocytopenia was reported in 28.5% of patients in EBC clinical studies with trastuzumab emtansine and was the most common reported adverse reaction for all grades and grades ≥ 3, as well as the most common adverse reaction leading to treatment discontinuation (4.2%), dose interruptions, and dose reductions.
-The majority of the patients had Grade 1 or 2 events (≥ 50,000/mm3), with the nadir occurring by day 8 and generally improving to Grade 0 or 1 (≥ 75,000/mm3) by the next scheduled dose.
+Thrombocytopenia was reported in 28.6% of patients in EBC clinical studies with trastuzumab emtansine and was the most common reported adverse reaction for all grades and grades ≥ 3, as well as the most common adverse reaction leading to treatment discontinuation (4.2%), dose interruptions, and dose reductions.
+The majority of the patients had Grade 1 or 2 events (≥ 50 000/mm3), with the nadir occurring by day 8 and generally improving to Grade 0 or 1 (≥ 75 000/mm3) by the next scheduled dose.
 In clinical studies, the incidence and severity of thrombocytopenia were higher in Asian patients.
-Independent of race, the incidence of Grade 3 or 4 events (< 50,000/mm3) was 8.7% in patients with MBC treated with trastuzumab emtansine and 5.7% in patients with EBC.
+Independent of race, the incidence of Grade 3 or 4 events (< 50 000/mm3) was 8.7% in patients with MBC treated with trastuzumab emtansine and 5.7% in patients with EBC.
 For dose modifications for thrombocytopenia, see sections 4.2 and 4.4.

 Haemorrhage

-Haemorrhagic events were reported in 34.8% of patients in MBC clinical trials with trastuzumab emtansine and the incidence of severe haemorrhagic events (Grade ≥ 3) occurred in 2.2%.
-Haemorrhagic events were reported in 29% of patients with EBC and the incidence of severe haemorrhagic events (Grade ≥ 3) was 0.4%, including one Grade 5 event.
+Haemorrhagic events were reported in 34.8% of patients in MBC clinical studies with trastuzumab emtansine and the incidence of severe haemorrhagic events (Grade ≥ 3) occurred in 2.2%.
+Haemorrhagic events were reported in 29.2% of patients with EBC and the incidence of severe haemorrhagic events (Grade ≥ 3) was 0.4%, including one Grade 5 event.
 In some of the observed cases the patients had thrombocytopenia, or were also receiving anti-coagulant therapy or antiplatelet therapy; in others there were no known additional risk factors.
 Cases of bleeding events with a fatal outcome have been observed in both MBC and EBC.

 Transaminases increased (AST/ALT)

-Increase in serum transaminases (Grade 14) has been observed during treatment with trastuzumab emtansine in clinical studies (see section 4.4).
+Increase in serum transaminases (Grade 1-4) has been observed during treatment with trastuzumab emtansine in clinical studies (see section 4.4).
 Transaminase elevations were generally transient.
 A cumulative effect of trastuzumab emtansine on transaminases has been observed, and generally recovered when treatment was discontinued.
 Increased transaminases were reported in 24.2% of patients in MBC clinical studies.
-Grade 3 or 4 increased AST and ALT were reported in 4.2% and 2.7% of patients with MBC respectively and usually occurred in the early treatment cycles (16).
-Increased transaminases were reported in 32.4% of patients with EBC.
-Grade 3 and 4 increased transaminases were reported in 1.5% of patients with EBC.
-In general, the Grade ≥ 3 hepatic events were not associated with poor clinical outcome; subsequent followup values tended to show improvement to ranges allowing the patient to remain on study and continue to receive study treatment at the same or reduced dose.
+Grade 3 or 4 increased AST and ALT were reported in 4.2% and 2.7% of patients with MBC respectively and usually occurred in the early treatment cycles (1-6).
+Increased transaminases were reported in 32.6% of patients with EBC.
+Grade 3 and 4 increased transaminases were reported in 1.6% of patients with EBC.
+In general, the Grade ≥ 3 hepatic events were not associated with poor clinical outcome; subsequent follow up values tended to show improvement to ranges allowing the patient to remain on study and continue to receive study treatment at the same or reduced dose.
 No relationship was observed between trastuzumab emtansine exposure (AUC), trastuzumab emtansine maximum serum concentration (Cmax), total trastuzumab exposure (AUC), or Cmax of DM1 and increases in transaminase.
 For dose modifications in the event of increased transaminases, see sections 4.2 and 4.4.

 Left ventricular dysfunction